 Milk powder - You can use full fat or skim milk powder, it's fine.

 Yeast - I use instant yeast (directly mix it with all the ingredients).
-You can use 2 ¼ tsp active dry yeast or 1 ½ tbsp of fresh yeast instead.
+You can use 2 ¼ teaspoon active dry yeast or 1 ½ tablespoon of fresh yeast instead.
 Just dissolve it in warm water and honey and leave it to foam before using.

 Lemon zest - Use any other citrus zest of your liking.
 But I always feel raspberry and lemon are perfect together.